armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-27-0.md

 toc_hide: true
 version: 2.27.00
 description: >
   Release notes for Armory Enterprise v2.27.0 Beta.
-A beta release of Armory Enterprise and not meant for installation in production environments.
+A beta release is not meant for installation in production environments.
 ---

 ## 2021/09/30 Release Notes